GenericMappingTools/gmt/doc/rst/source/grdlandmask.rst

     (**h**)igh, (**i**)ntermediate, (**l**)ow, or (**c**)rude).
 The
     resolution drops off by ~80% between data sets.
 [Default is **l**].
     Append **+** to automatically select a lower resolution should the one requested not be available [abort if not found].
+    Alternatively, choose (**a**)uto to automatically select the best resolution given the chosen region.
 Note that because the coastlines differ in details a node in a mask file using one resolution is not guaranteed to remain inside [or outside] when a different resolution is selected.